maker-ATOM/Modern-Robotics-Mechanics-Planning-and-Control/Course 2: Robot Kinematics/README.md

 where B are the screw axes represented in {b} frame.

-Programming question number 4 and 5 of Week 1 if solved in MATLAB produce wrong answer hence needs to be solved in python.
+**Note:** Programming question number 4 and 5 of Week 1 if solved in MATLAB produce wrong answer hence needs to be solved in python.